vxcall/vxcall.github.io/_posts/2024-10-16-vmprotect-research.md

 ## About virtualization

 Virtualization is by far the strongest obfuscation done by transforming legit code into a custom bytecode that runs on a virtual machine (VM) embedded within the protected application.
-The virtual machine that runs in the application typically has a proprietary architecture that the static disassembler like IDA doesn't recognize the bytecode(original code) as meaningful instructions and ended up with just showing chunks of bytes.
+The virtual machine that runs in the application typically has a proprietary architecture that the static disassembler like IDA doesn't recognize the bytecode(original code) as meaningful instructions and ended up with just showing a big chunk of bytes.
 I'll show you the actual image of IDA's disassembler view of it later.

 Among a couple of softwares that have virtualization capabilities, this time I'll take a look at a binary compromised with VMProtect version 3.8.1.
 VMProtect is an infamous software known for its strong protection techniques being developed by Russian firm, VMProtect Software.
 It applies not only virtualization to software but other obfuscation techniques such as deadstores insertion, opaque predicates, indirect jmp, stack manipulation...you name it!

-VMProtect is does bin2bin[^bin2bin] obfuscation. it eats the original binary and spits out a new binary with a VM embedded in it.
+VMProtect is a bin2bin[^bin2bin] type of obfuscator.
+It eats the original binary and spits out a new binary with a VM embedded in it.
-VMProtect has been updated frequently and considering the latest version as of now is 3.9, version 3.8.1 (the one my binary was virtualized with) is pretty new I'd say.
+VMProtect has been updated frequently and considering the latest version as of now is 3.9, version 3.8.1 is pretty new I'd say.

 Following figure is showing the brief overview of VMProtect.